What is it?

 Apply for your RS Interclub Licence

-Start your journey, register with Motorsport UK online and apply for your RS Interclub licence
+Start your journey, register with Motorsport UK online and apply for your RS Interclub licence.
+Lasting 12 months, from January until December, the membership costs £82 and enables you to enter 10 different types of motorsport event.

 APPLY NOW